mjdamgaard/UP-Web-Project/install.md

 If you want to install this system as a server on your localhost, you need to:

-1. Install a MySQL database on your computer.
+1. Install a MySQL/MariaDB database on your computer.

 2. Go to the ./sql directory and follow the install.md instructions there.